dailystory/docs/articles/changelog/2021/january.md

 * add scheduled message type for SendEmailExperimentResult
 * Support scheduling the test winner
 * Remove check on recipient count in UX for a/b test
+* Email methods for handling a/b test send logic

 ## January 7, 2021
 * Add link on Bounced Report in DS to HelpDocs article